dadi/docs/docs/api.md

 req.end()
 ```

-### Obtaining an admin token

-### Restricting access to collections

-## Defining collections
+## Collections

-### Collection schema
+### Collection specification

 Collections are the storage containers for your data within API.
-DADI API handles creation and modification of database collections within the database.
-All that is required in order to create a new database collection and it's associated collection endpoint is a collection specification file.
+DADI API handles creation and modification of database collections within the database - all that is required in order to create a new database collection and it's associated collection endpoint is a collection specification file.

 Collection specifications are simply JSON files stored in your application's `/workspace/collections` folder.